 Whether you just started blogging or have been doing it a while, sometimes it feels the “just right” hero image can be elusive.
 You might put something together and feel like it’s just not quite right, missing the “wow factor” that grabs your audience by the shirt collar and demands they take heed and click through to your post.

 Creating the perfect hero image is easier than you might think.
 The key is to keep it simple.
 You don’t have to go crazy with frames and flourishes.
 In fact, a nice, clean image with easily readable text is the ideal hero image.
 The more extras you try to jam in there, the more hazy your message will be.

 You want to have a clear, bright photo with good lighting to start with.
-This can be accomplished through your own photography, or by purchasing rights to stock images (there are many options, but you can check out AdobeStock or Stocksy to get started).
+This can be accomplished through your own photography, by purchasing rights to stock images (there are many options, but you can check out AdobeStock or Stocksy to get started), or by using free stock photos.
 Your hero image is going to “tease” your reader into clicking without giving away your whole story.
-Hero images do well on Pinterest, and therefore should be vertically oriented.
+Hero images are also the main image that you an promote on Pinterest, and therefore should be vertically oriented.
 Try to leave extra space when you’re photographing to ensure that you have room for text, or be prepared to use an overlay.

 Your hero image should have the following things:

 - Good lighting

 - Simple fonts

 Choose your fonts carefully — it’s important they are easily readable, so take care when choosing font size, type, and color.
 Overly swirly and ornate script fonts can be difficult to read.
 Pair 1-3 fonts at most, using a simple font for the majority and “accessorizing” with one or two “fun” fonts if desired.
 Make sure the words are visible on your background and add dropshadows or glow as needed to help your text stand out.